chazzzz/jquery-instant-webcam/README.md

 Any other methods?
 --
->     webcam.getCameraList() //returns a string array camera names
+>     webcam.getCameraList() //returns a string array of available cameras' names in your machine